machine learning + visualization + connectomics

 R. Schalek, D. Lee, N. Kasthuri, A. Suissa-Peleg, T.R.
 Jones, V. Kaynig, D. Haehn, H. Pfister, D. Cox, J.W.
 Lichtman: Imaging a 1 mm 3 Volume of Rat Cortex Using a MultiBeam SEM, Microscopy and Microanalysis, 2016.

-The automatic classification of cells and connections is far from perfect.
-Humans are needed to double-check the results.
-This task is called proofreading.
-In 2014, we published Dojo, an interactive proofreading software that enables proofreading for untrained individuals recruited from all walks of life.
+Currently, the automatic classification of cells and connections is far from absolute.
+Humans are still needed to double-check the results and this task is called proofreading.
+In 2014 we published Dojo, which is an interactive proofreading software that enables proofreading for untrained individuals recruited from all walks of life.

 The Dojo proofreading software to fix automatic labelings

 We discovered that the majority of time spent during interactive proofreading is looking for errors.
 To reduce this, we developed the Guided Proofreading system.
-Artifical intelligence suggests potential errors and corrections to a user and speeds up the proofreading task.
-Our results show that our trained classifier is also able to perform proofreading automatically - up to a certain threshold (and better than using Dojo :D).
-The video on the left shows the Guided Proofreading user interface simplifies error correction by humans to a yes/no decision (see video on the left).
+The artificial intelligence within our system suggests potential errors and corrections to a user thus speeding up the proofreading task.
+Our results have demonstrated our trained classifier is also able to perform proofreading automatically up to a certain threshold.
+For increased performance, the Guided Proofreading user interface simplifies error correction by humans to a yes/no decision (see video on the left).

 D. Haehn, S. Knowles-Barley, M. Roberts, J. Beyer, N. Kasthuri, J.W.
 Lichtman, H. Pfister: Design and evaluation of interactive proofreading tools for connectomics, IEEE transactions on visualization and computer graphics, 2014.

 D. Haehn, V. Kaynig, J. Tompkin, J.W.
-Lichtman, H. Pfister: Guided Proofreading of Automatic Segmentations for Connectomics, CoRR, 2017.
+Lichtman, H. Pfister: Guided Proofreading of Automatic Segmentations for Connectomics, CVPR, 2018.

-Brain data is beautiful - not only at nano-scale.
-In 2012, we developed XTK, the first web-based visualization framework for medical imaging data such as MRI scans.
+Brain data is beautiful and not only at a nano-scale resolution.
+In 2012 we developed XTK, the first web-based visualization framework for medical imaging data such as MRI scans.
 This framework quickly became an established collaborative effort with over twenty international contributors which powers many projects world-wide.

 A glimpse into my brain rendered from an MRI scan using XTK